Virtual school outreach lets students chat directly with weather experts.

 So, how does it work?

-To request a video call, educators can email Brice (email@example.com).
-They discuss priorities, topics, and any special requests.
-He sets up a time and reaches out to the local forecast office to see if they can participate.
+To request a video call, educators can visit the National Weather Service National School Outreach program web page.
+The team will discuss priorities, topics, and any special requests.
+They will set up a time and reach out to the local forecast office to see if they can participate.
 After that, any of the nearly 60 forecasters on the Virtual School Outreach team can join in if they are free for the meeting.
 This enables students to have in-depth conversations with meteorologists about their local weather — “even if we’re a thousand miles away,” said Brice.

 “Doing [school outreach] online is great, because you can reach so many more people,” said Sarah Atkins, a meteorologist in Kansas City and a member of the Virtual School Outreach team.
 “It doesn’t beat being there in person, but it’s certainly better than nothing.”